Allow activation sounds for all triggers

 This functionality is already present with trigger_hurt.
 Although apparently trigger_heal and trigger_ammo are set up differently in the code it would be nice to have that functionality also with those and other triggers.

-#3 Updated by Spyhawk over 2 years ago
+#3 Updated by Spyhawk almost 3 years ago

 - Category set to Mod generic